-Further, about one-third of the reported earnouts expressly accelerated upon a change in control.
-Source: ABA Private Target Mergers and Acquisitions Deal Points Studies
+Further, less than one-third of the reported earnouts expressly accelerated upon a change in control.

 Lastly, more than one-half of earnouts in the ABA studies included an indemnity setoff right.

-Source: ABA Private Target Mergers and Acquisitions Deal Points Studies
+Conclusion

-Conclusion Earnout provisions are often heavily negotiated and fact-specific.
+Earnout provisions are often heavily negotiated and fact-specific.
 As a result, their inclusion in M&A purchase agreements tends to be the exception rather than the rule.
 As a purchase price component, an earnout provision reflects real dollars to both the buyer and the seller.
 Thus, lawyers negotiating earnouts on behalf of their clients must pay careful attention to the various earnout issues and options.

+General Information

+Date Filed Wed May 01 00:00:00 EDT 2024

+Citation

+bn:blawpg_1700_pp_216818